Skateside/ariajs/docs/overview.md

 </script>
 ```

-Attributes can be removed by either setting the value to an empty string or by using the `delete` keyword.
-Be aware that `delete` requires `Proxy` so it may not work in older browsers.
+Attributes can be removed by setting the value to an empty string.

 ```html
 <button aria-expanded="true">Button</button>